GM 'Trusts' Chevy Dealerships Will Sell 2020 Corvette At MSRP

 A new report from Muscle Cars & Trucks outlines some of the challenges facing interested Corvette buyers once 2020 models reach showrooms.
 Chevrolet made a big deal about the C8 starting at less than $60,000, but unless a special order was made ahead of time, it’s unlikely dealerships will voluntarily stock such a barebones model.
 Beyond that, the automaker hopes that dealerships will stick to MSRP but alas, there’s a reason it’s called Manufacturer Suggested Retail Pricing.

-“We’ve encouraged our dealers to sell the vehicle at sticker price,” said Barry Engel, GM vice president of the Americas.
-Speaking to MC&T, Engel went on to explain that, “at the end of the day they’re independent.
+“We’ve encouraged our dealers to sell the vehicle at sticker price,” said Barry Engle, GM vice president of the Americas.
+Speaking to MC&T, Engle went on to explain that, “at the end of the day they’re independent.
 We trust that they’ll do the right thing.”

 That trust could be misplaced, as Corvette fans at Corvette Forum have a comprehensive list of Chevrolet dealerships that shows dozens upon dozens of locations already demanding markups.
 According to the thread, some of these were markups on preorders, never mind unclaimed cars.
 The good news is that there appear to be far more dealerships willing to stay at MSRP, though once cars for inventory actually arrive, that could certainly change.